$B-L$ model in light of the CDF II result: Abstract

 \section{Abstract}

-Recent CDF II collaboration results on $W$ mass measurements contradict Standard Model~(SM) prediction, requiring new physics to explain this anomaly.
-To explain this issue, in this paper we investigate the idea of using the $U(1)_{B-L}$ gauged SM extension.
-We demonstrate that $B-L$ extended models can explain the revised best fit values for $S$, $T$, and $U$ following the CDF II results.
+Recent CDF II collaboration's result on $W$ mass measurements contradict Standard Model prediction, requiring new physics to explain this anomaly.
+Such new physics may manifest through tree-level or loop-level corrections to the mass of the $W$ boson.
+In this work, we investigate the possibility that the CDF-II result is indicative of new physics not directly changing the $W$ boson mass but rather the $Z$ boson mass.
+Since the $Z$ boson mass goes as an input into the Standard Model prediction for $W$ boson mass, this change in $Z$ mass ultimately leads to the discrepancy between the CDF-II measurement and the Standard Model expectation.
+We demonstrate this idea through one of the simplest and most studied $U(1)$ gauge extensions of the Standard Model, namely the gauged $U(1)_{B-L}$ extension.
+We demonstrate that $B-L$ extended models can explain the revised best-fit values for $S$, $T$, and $U$ following the CDF II results.
 We studied the parameter space of models with and without mixing between neutral gauge bosons.
-We also reviewed the dark matter constraints and demonstrated that there is parameter space which is compatible with current $W$ boson mass, relic abundance, and direct detection experiments.
+We also reviewed the dark matter constraints and demonstrated that there is parameter space that is compatible with the current $W$ boson mass, relic abundance, and direct detection experiments.